sanjeetsk/sorting-visualizer/README.md

 🙌 Contributing
 Feel free to fork this project and submit a pull request!

-Fork the project
+1. Fork the project
-Create a new branch
+2. Create a new branch
-Commit your changes
+3. Commit your changes
-Submit a pull request
+4. Submit a pull request

 ⭐ Show Some Love
 If you liked this project, give it a ⭐ on GitHub!

----

-### ✅ **Next Steps:**
-- Replace `your-username` with your GitHub username.
-- Add an actual screenshot of the visualizer.

----

-Let me know if you'd like to add anything! 😎